rstonkus/Paxos/README.md

+## Paxos
-Paxos is an implementation of the basic Paxos algoritm originally described in [Wikipedia](http://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html#time-clocks).
-See [Wikipedia](https://en.wikipedia.org/wiki/Paxos_(computer_science)), for a more accessible explanation.
+This is an implementation of the basic Paxos algoritm originally described by Leslie Lamport in [Time, Clocks and the Ordering of Events in a Distributed System](http://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html#time-clocks).
+See also [Wikipedia](https://en.wikipedia.org/wiki/Paxos_(computer_science)), for a more accessible explanation.

 ## Functionality